jessicamsutton/frontend-nanodegree-feedreader/README.md

 * [jQuery]
 * [IcoMoon]

-The test suite is dependent on:
+The test suites are dependent on:
 * [Jasmine]